Eventuous/docs/content/docs/subscriptions/sub-service.md

 ## Subscription drops

-An EventStoreDB subscription could drop for different reasons.
+A subscription could drop for different reasons.
 For example, it fails to pass the keep alive ping to the server due to a transient network failure, or it gets overloaded.

 The subscription service handles such drops and issues a resubscribe request, unless the application is shutting down, so the drop is deliberate.